anoopmb/dms/seeddms-6.0.33/utils/README.md

 Do not allow regular users to run this scripts!
 -----------------------------------------------

 None of the scripts do any authentication.
-They all run with a SeedDMS admin account!
+They all run with a SolutionDMS admin account!
 So anybody being allowed to run the scripts can modify your DMS content.